madsstoumann/browser-style/ui/data-grid/readme.md

 ---

 ### density
 Boolean attribute.
-Adds a density-buttons tot the actions-part of the bottom navigation, allowing to toggle between a compact and expanded state.
+Adds a density-button to the actions-part of the bottom navigation, allowing to toggle between a compact and expanded state.

 ---